CRCA Sub-team Rules

 12. Limits for sub-teams racing in CRCA club races

 The following limits apply for members of a sub-team racing in the same field.
-No more than the following numbers of members of one sub-team may be in a given field of a 2013 CRCA club race: 8 members for an A field, 10 for the B field, and 10 for a women’s field.
+No more than the following numbers of members of one sub-team may be in a given field of a 2014 CRCA club race: 7 members for an A or Masters field, 9 for the B field, and 9 for a women’s field.
 Important note: CRCA sub-teams are not allowed to field multiple “teams” in the same field to get around these limits.
 Only the number of riders indicated will be allowed from each sub-team for each field.
 Teams should make their recruiting decisions accordingly.
-In addition, they should know that these limits are projected to go further down in 2014 (7 for the A field; 9 for the B field; and 9 for the Women’s field).

 Addendum 1: CRCA Code of Conduct